Alikhizar142/Calculator_with_Database/README.md

 ### Prerequisites:
 - [.NET Core SDK](https://dotnet.microsoft.com/download)
 - [Gtk#](https://www.mono-project.com/download/stable/#download-lin)
-- **Database:** MSSQL database named "Calculator" for smooth operation.
-Make sure you have the database set up before running the application.
+- **Database Setup:** Ensure you have MSSQL installed and set up.
+Additionally, there is a folder named "database" in the project directory containing an SQL file (`SQLQuery.sql`) for creating the required database and table.
+Execute this SQL script in your MSSQL environment to create the necessary database structure before running the application.
+The database should be named "Calculator" for smooth operation.
 ### Installation:

 1. Clone the repository: